nickngch/k8s-hardening/README.md

-- Based on CIS Benchmark v1.4.0# k8s-hardening
+- Based on CIS Benchmark v1.4.0# k8s-hardening (This is specified for kubeadm)

+- TODO: dynamic encryption secret